netconf-wg/restconf-transactions/README.md

   modules and submodules that comprise the data model.
 Use only module names without the `.yang` extension.

-* The `FIGURES` variable should contain _names of files_ containing tree diagrams, code snippets or other ASCII art.
+* The `FIGURES` variable should contain names of files containing tree diagrams, code snippets or other ascii art.

 * The variables `EXAMPLE_BASE` and `EXAMPLE_TYPE` together determine
   the file name and type of an example XML instance of the data model